Diversity of Patient Voices

 Women Share Their Medical Journeys to Promote More Equitable Care

 AMWA invites patients with common chronic conditions to share their journey in pursuit of higher quality and more equitable care.
-There is no better way for physicians, trainees, and medical students to gain empathy and understanding of the impact that poor health has on a patient.
-By listening to stories and bringing case studies to life, we can learn much from listening to our patients.
+There is no better way for physicians, trainees, and medical students to gain empathy and understanding of the impact that health conditions can have on a patient.
+By listening to stories and bringing case studies to life, we can learn much from our patients.

-Healthcare delivery is likely to improve precipitously when the physician is willing to stop and listen.
-Patients, particularly women who present as patients or caretakers, often know their bodies best.
-By encouraging our patients to share their stories, physicians create the opportunity to elicit invaluable medical insights that will help guide and inform patient care.
+The art of listening is a key part of medical encounter.
+By encouraging our patients to share their stories, physicians create the opportunity to elicit invaluable medical insights that can help guide and inform patient care.
 After all, patients often know their bodies best.
-By truly hearing the patient’s history, we can learn not only what is bothering the patient in front of you but what really matters to them.
+By truly hearing the patient’s history, we can learn not only what is bothering the patient but what really matters to them.
 The result — a more positive patient-physician relationship and the most favorable outcome for the patient.

 AMWA Voice of the Patient

 Personal Journey of a Family Caregiver

 Susie Singer Carter advocated for her mother’s care as she declined into dementia and spent her final years in a nursing home.
 Susie shares her compelling experience and insights regarding the role and challenges facing a family caregiver of someone with Alzheimer’s disease.